 This post may contain affiliate links.
 This means I might receive a small commission, at no additional cost to you, if you click and decide to make a purchase.
 Thank you for supporting my blog.

 But whatever your reason is to stop being self-employed, there are some important steps you need to take to close things off with HMRC and avoid penalties.

 Here’s a step-by-step guide to help you stop being self-employed and de-register with HMRC.

-Why Do You Need to Let HMRC know that You Are Stopping Self-Employed?
+How to Let HMRC know that You’re Stopping Self-Employed